mxento/Big-Data-Dictionary/README.md

 # My Big Data Dictionary

-I created a big data dictionary for myself and  anyone gets confused by all the big data applications out there and want a simple one or two sentence descriptions for reference.
-It's not sorted yet.
+I created a big data dictionary for myself and anyone else who gets confused by all the big data applications out there and just want a simple one or two sentence descriptions for reference.

 MX's [Big-Data-Dictionary](/big-data-dictionary.md)